 It was in Delphi Greece that I first heard about the benefits of oil pulling.
-Our tour guide professed that old Greek men would bade off heart disease and lung and throat cancer (cigars and cigarettes seemed to be a big thing) by swishing or gargling with olive oil each day.
+Our tour guide professed that old Greek men would ward off heart disease and lung and throat cancer (cigars and cigarettes seemed to be a big thing) by swishing or gargling with olive oil each day.
 I didn’t try it then and though I have taken a spoonful of olive oil when I have had a sore throat, it wasn’t until recently that I began oil pulling.
 And the results have been fantastic.

-I’ve been pulling with coconut oil as I find it to be the more easiest to work with and convenient.
+I’ve been pulling with coconut oil as I find it to be the easiest to work with and convenient.
 Check out my recipe for Coconut Chews, they are simple to make and can be loaded with other beneficial essential oils and spices.
-A few years back I began making my own toothpaste, which consisted of coconut oil, baking soda, sea salt, peppermint essential oil, tea tree oil and MSM powder.
+A few years back I began making my toothpaste, which consisted of coconut oil, baking soda, sea salt, peppermint essential oil, tea tree oil, and MSM powder.
 My gums – to my recollection – had never been so healthy, no bleeding, no giant gaps between them and my teeth and no cavities.
-I watched it up with a clay toothpaste and after a while a natural fluoride free paste.
+I watched it up with a clay toothpaste and after a while a natural fluoride-free paste.
 The effect was not the same and I can say that my teeth suffered, the stress and bouts of bad eating did not help.

 The History of Oil Pulling

-Oil Pulling has been practiced within Ayurvedic medicine for over 2700 years as a gentle detoxification and a way to promote oral health.
+Oil Pulling has been practiced within Ayurvedic medicine for over 2700 years as gentle detoxification and a way to promote oral health.
 First written about in the Chakra Samhita wherein was noted as Kavala Gandusha or Gandusha and responsible for the alleviation of 30 systemic diseases.
 It was traditionally used as a remedy for;

 - tooth decay